api-evangelist/developer-api-evangelist/README.md

-api-evangelist-api
+Developer - API Evangelist
 ==================

-This is the public for all API Evangelist APIs.
+This is the public area for API Evangelist developers.